-Earn an MBA and M.Div. through one program.
+Earn an MBA and MDiv through one easy-to-navigate program.

 Dakota Wesleyan University and United Theological Seminary have partnered together to offer one program with two master’s degrees.